alex23lemm/AWS-AI-Services-R-Workshop/04_Rekognition_Custom_Labels_and_R/04_Rekognition_Custom_Labels_and_R.md

 ## Step 3: Create a Rekognition Custom Labels dataset

-Now, We will create a Rekognition Custom Labels dataset.
+Now, we will create a Rekognition Custom Labels dataset.
 A Rekognition Custom Labels dataset references the training/test dataset residing in S3 and allows you to add labels/bounding box metadata to your images.
 The labeling process will generate a manifest file that includes (1) the respective labels/bounding box information and (2) the references to the images stored in S3.
 Without a manifest file we won't be able to start a Rekognition Custom Labels training job.

 You can only create Rekognition Custom Labels datasets by using the Amazon Rekognition Custom Labels console.
 However, instead of creating the image labels/bounding boxes from scratch which is a kind of cumbersome manual process, you can also create a Custom Labels dataset based on an existing manifest file that already includes the respective label/bounding box information of your dataset.